opengeospatial/ogc-feat-geo-json/README.md

 These capabilities will be supported by Part 1 (Core) or the OGC Features and Geometries JSON standard.

 JSON Schema will be used to formally specify the syntax of OGC Features and Geometries JSON.
-The relevance of JSON-LD will be assessed during the development.

-Given the popularity of GeoJSON, the SWG will ensure that OGC Features and Geometries JSON will be specified as a superset of GeoJSON so that

-* valid GeoJSON instances are also valid OGC Features and Geometries JSON and
-* valid OGC Features and Geometries JSON instances are, where feasible, also valid GeoJSON instances.
+Given the popularity of GeoJSON, the SWG will ensure that OGC Features and Geometries JSON will be specified as a superset of GeoJSON so that valid OGC Features and Geometries JSON instances are also valid GeoJSON instances.

 If the first part of the standard sees good adoption by the market, OGC Features and Geometries JSON may in the future be extended to support additional capabilities needed by multiple communities, for example, include more complex geometries such as curves with non-linear interpolation, time-variant geometries, or geometries based on multiple coordinate reference systems.